Business tax return in Quebec - accounting documents

 Photo by FIN on Unsplash

-How much does it cost to hire an accountant to prepare a business tax return?
+How much does an accountant cost for business tax return?

-The cost of preparing a tax return varies depending on the complexity of your case.
-Here are the typical rates in Quebec for 2026.
+The cost of preparing the tax return varies depending on the complexity of your file.
+Here are the typical rates in Quebec in 2026.

 Type of businessT2 + CO-17Including financial statements